 Best hosts the Afrofuturist Podcast alongside Long Now Research Fellow Lonny J Avi Brooks.
 Brooks’ 02021 Long Now Talk When is Wakanda: Imagining Afrofutures explored the history of Afrofuturism, following its roots and different cultural manifestations and challenging dominant the narratives of futures and forecasting that have often excluded Black futurists and their insights.
 Best joined Brooks for the Q&A portion of his talk, contextualizing his role as Jar Jar Binks in the lineage of Afrofuturism and speaking on the need to change the “operating system” of society.

-For his own Long Now Talk, Best will be joined on stage in conversation with Long Now Board Member Lisa Kay Solomon.
+For his own Long Now Talk, Best is joined on stage in conversation with Long Now Board Member Lisa Kay Solomon.
 As a Futurist in Residence at the Stanford d.school, Solomon teaches classes like “Inventing the future” and “View from the future,” to help leaders and learners learn skills to anticipate and adapt to increasingly complex futures.
 Lisa recently joined the board of the Long Now Foundation, and is passionate about helping infusing futures thinking and practices into both classrooms and board rooms.

 Where to Go Next

-Ahmed Best recently sat down with Long Now to discuss interstellar travel, creativity, and the connection between sand divination and smartphones.
+- Ahmed Best recently sat down with Long Now to discuss interstellar travel, creativity, and the connection between sand divination and smartphones.

-In 02024, Ahmed Best was profiled in the New York Times about his legacy as the first major CGI character actor and the impact Star Wars has had on his life.
+- In 02024, Ahmed Best was profiled in the New York Times about his legacy as the first major CGI character actor and the impact Star Wars has had on his life.

-Watch Lonny J Avi Brooks’ Long Now Talk on imagining Afrofutures, featuring Ahmed Best in the Q&A.
+- Watch Lonny J Avi Brooks’ Long Now Talk on imagining Afrofutures, featuring Ahmed Best in the Q&A.

 Upcoming Talks